April 20, 2012

 500 Webford, Des Plaines.

-The Vallonia was a popular model for Sears.
-It was sold from 1921 to 1939, and apparently it never went out of style.
-I have no idea whether the Blume brothers built these particular homes.
+The Vallonia was a popular Sears model, sold from 1921 to 1940, and it clearly never went out of style.
+No one knows if the Blume brothers built these particular homes.
 These homes were definitely built after 1922 because Sears changed the look of the dormer in that year.

-The architectural firm that designed the Vallonia was Nimmons, Carr & Wright.
+The Vallonia was designed by the architectural firm Nimmons, Carr & Wright.

-The 1928 Modern Homes catalog featured an interior tour of the Vallonia.
+The 1928 Sears Modern Homes catalog even featured an interior tour of the Vallonia.

-Des Plaines needs to do a Sears home walking tour!
+With so many well-preserved examples, Des Plaines would be a perfect place for a Sears home walking tour!

 2 comments: